-The midterm is scheduled for Friday, October 14 from 7pm to 9pm.
-The midterm will be 2 hours in length and will be completely multiple choice format.
+There are two in-class quizzes scheduled for October 12 and November 9.
+Each quiz will be 40 minutes in length and will be completely multiple-choice format.

-There will not be a make-up midterm.
-If you cannot write the midterm for a valid reason (i.e. conflict with another university assessment, medical reasons, or religious reasons), you will have to contact your academic counsellor to request accommodations to miss the midterm.
-If you obtain such accommodations, the weight of the midterm will be shifted to the final exam, making it worth 55%.
-Without such accommodations, missing the midterm will result in a mark of zero on the midterm and it cannot be made up.
+There will not be any make-up quizzes.
+If you cannot write the quiz for a valid reason (i.e. conflict with another university assessment, medical reasons, or religious reasons), you will have to contact your academic counsellor to request accommodations to miss the quiz.
+If you obtain such accommodations, the weight of the quiz will be shifted to the final exam.
+Without such accommodations, missing the quiz will result in a mark of zero on the quiz and it cannot be made up.